APogue/APogue.github.io/_drafts/protest_activities/2024-10-28-Protest-ativities-students-faculty-concerns.md

 	- "UC lecturers were quick to call for Block’s resignation on Wednesday, citing the mismanagement of police and security response to the overnight violence.
 He had already planned to step down on July 31.

-		“Chancellor Block has refused to meet with protesters to discuss their interests; instead, he has created an environment that has escalated tensions and failed to take meaningful action to prevent the violence that occurred last night,” the UC lecturers’ statement read."
+		“**Chancellor Block has refused to meet with protesters to discuss their interests;** instead, he has created an environment that has escalated tensions and failed to take meaningful action to prevent the violence that occurred last night,” the UC lecturers’ statement read."